 Some cultures, but Indians and Mayans in particular, use names of deities as names for their children.
 In the case of India this may not always be very noticeable, as there are millions and millions of different deities, so even if you ignore all the less favorable deities you still have plenty to pick from.

 Various African cultures have names with religious meanings, usually in direct relation to their god.
-For example, the Swahili name 'Abdalla' means 'servant of God'.
+For example, the Swahili name 'Abdalla' means 'servant of God', which in turn comes from the Arabic name 'Abdullah', also meaning 'servant of God/Allah'.
 Basotho names also often follow this convention.
 The name 'Reaotlotla' means 'we praise His name'.

 While many cultures will give their children favorable names, some purposely give their children derogatory names to trick malicious deities.
 Mongolia is an example of this, or at least was in the past.
 The idea behind this is to trick vicious deities into not taking their children away.
 Some name meanings include 'not this one' and 'not a human'.